Kumodraž: Kumodraž II

-Northern extension of the neighborhood, which makes urban connection to the neighborhood of Voždovac is named Kumodraž II.
-It is a modern sub-neighborhood, located in the area marked by the elbow turn of the Kumodraška street and the street of Vojvode Stepe.
-It makes a direct extension of the Voždovac's industrial zone along the Kumodraška street.
-Connected to Belgrade by the bus line 25.
+The northern extension of the neighborhood, which provides an urban connection to the Voždovac neighborhood, is named Kumodraž II.
+It is a modern sub-neighborhood, located in the area marked by the elbow turn of Kumodraška Street and Vojvode Stepe Street.
+It extends directly from Voždovac's industrial zone along Kumodraška Street.
+Connected to Belgrade by Bus Line 25.

 Torlak

 The entire western section of Kumodraž is a sub-neighborhood of Torlak.
-It was named after the 308 meters-high hill of Torlak, which was very important in the military operations for the defense of Belgrade in World War I.
+It was named after the 308-meter-high hill of Torlak, which was very important in military operations for the defense of Belgrade during World War I.

 The surrounding area is forested, with wildlife including roe deer, wild boar and red fox.
-Animals occasionally descend into the lower, urbanized neighborhoods, like Stepa Stepanović.
-With the expansion of the population of jackals in the outskirts of Belgrade since the 2000s, the jackals were reported in Kumodraž in the spring of 2022.
+Animals occasionally descend into the lower, urbanized neighborhoods, such as Stepa Stepanović.
+With the expansion of the jackals population in the outskirts of Belgrade since the 2000s, jackals were reported in Kumodraž in the spring of 2022.

-The Institute of Virology, Vaccines and Sera "Torlak", the Medicines and Medical Devices Agency of Serbia, and Belgrade University Faculty of Pharmacy are all located in Torlak.
-In 2021, construction of the new biomedical and higher learning facility across the already existing medical complex was announced.
-The "BIO 4 Campus" will be built on the location of military complex, which will be demolished.
+The Institute of Virology, Vaccines and Sera "Torlak," the Medicines and Medical Devices Agency of Serbia, and the Belgrade University Faculty of Pharmacy are all located in Torlak.
+In 2021, the construction of a new biomedical and higher education facility was announced across the existing medical complex.
+The "BIO 4 Campus" will be built on the site of a military complex, which will be demolished.
 The designs were selected in January 2022.
-The complex will include the relocated Faculty of Pharmacy, Belgrade University Faculty of Biology, and the "Torlak" institute, but also a science and technology park, Center of Ideas, Center for Industrial Development, "Minglarijum" business-commercial center, hospitality venues, etc.
+The complex will include the relocated Faculty of Pharmacy, the Belgrade University Faculty of Biology, and the "Torlak" Institute, as well as a science and technology park, a Center of Ideas, a Center for Industrial Development, "Minglarijum" business-commercial center, and hospitality venues, etc.